wailsapp/wails/v3/internal/service/template/README.tmpl.md

-# {{.Name}} Plugin
+# {{.Name}} Service

-This example plugin provides a way to generate hashes of strings.
+This example service provides a way to generate hashes of strings.

 ## Installation

-Add the plugin to the `Services` option in the Applications options:
+Add the service to the `Services` option in the Applications options:

 ```go
     Services: []application.Service{